-- Students typically intern in the second semester of the junior year or first semester of the senior year.
+- Students typically intern in their junior year or first semester of the senior year.

 - Students intern for between 20-36 hours per week depending on the location